RZME/Predicting-soccer-player-market-value/README.md

         - Predicting soccer-player market value
         - Predicting soccer-player transfer-fee without the market-value as a predictor

 Transfer-fee and Market value were predicted and are expressed in million £.
 Predicting transfer fee was significantly more complex due to the large variance.
-Best results were obtained with the ANN model for the prediction of market value, where the model was able to explain for 80% of the data's variance (R2 = 0.80).
+Best results were obtained with the ANN model for the prediction of market value, where the model was able to explain for 80% of the data's variance (R2 = 0.80) and an RMSE of only £3.13 million.
 However, results did not significantly differ from the Random-Forest model.

  ## **Results** _(Predicting market-value)_